Babinci/pomodoro-timerflow/README.md

 ## 📱 Usage

-1. Register using the backend server documentation
+1. Register a new account
 2. Log in to the web application
 3. Create and manage your tasks
 4. Start tracking your Pomodoro sessions